-Starting from scratch means you need to work your way to the top.
+Starting a blog from scratch means you need to work your way to the top.
 That requires a lot of research.
-I say this now because there are things I didn’t know that I know today, and have helped me with my current success.
+I say this now because there are things I didn’t know about blogging that I know today, and have helped me with my current success.

 Please note, success can be defined in many ways.
 Right now, I feel as though I’ve reached a certain point with my blog where I feel okay sharing my strategy because it’s based on in-depth research and trial and error, and I freely share it with others because it’s already available to them if they dig deeper, ask questions.

-Although I had experience, I didn’t have the right kind.
+Although I had the experience, I didn’t have the right kind.

 Organization Is King

 Armed with the right team, I discovered there’s so much that goes behind running a website, working with advertisers, creating content, etc. Much of what I do today is similar to what I learned from my time at the B2B publishing company.

 I read white papers after white papers, eBooks and even cheat sheets from HubSpot.
 Nothing that I read made sense until I put it into practice when I started my mom blog.
 A former colleague joked once that the job of a social media manager is 24/7.
 I laughed until I realized I was slowly allowing it to consume my life and gave truth to her words.

 During my time at the digital B2B publishing company, I heard a lot about content marketing and how content is king.
 One thing marketers failed to address was how important organizing your content and how you’re going to present it, is just as important.